One for All: Universal Quantum Conic Programming Framework for Hard-Constrained Combinatorial Optimization Problems: Preliminaries

-The pioneering VQA for unconstrained combinatorial optimization problems is the \emph{Quantum Approximate Optimization Algorithm} (QAOA) \cite{Farhi2014AQuantumApproximateOptimizationAlgorithm} which prescribes the uniform superposition $\ket{+}$ of all CB states as initial state.
-Specifying a depth $p \in \N$, its PQC is build from the alternating $p$-fold application of phase separator gates $\exp(-i \gamma C)$ and mixer gates $\exp(-i \beta B)$, where
+The pioneering VQA for unconstrained combinatorial optimisation problems is Farhi~\textit{et~al.}'s QAOA.
+Its PQC is a $p$-fold application of phase separator gates $\exp(-i \gamma C)$ and mixer gates $\exp(-i \beta B)$, where

-is the QAOA-mixer Hamiltonian.
-Initial state, mixer, and phase separator are chosen in such a way that one is guaranteed to approximate a ground state arbitrarily well for sufficiently high values of $p$ \cite{Binkowski2024ElementaryProofOfQAOAConvergence}.

-Although originally formulated for unconstrained problems, the QAOA's scope can be extended to general CCOPs by introducing soft-constraints: The objective function $c$ is altered to penalize infeasible bit strings, e.g., by choosing a penalty $\alpha > 0$ and redefining
+is the QAOA-mixer Hamiltonian, to the initial state $\ket{+}$, the uniform superposition of all CB states.
+Initial state, mixer, and phase separator are chosen to approximate the ground state arbitrarily well for sufficiently deep circuits~\cite{Binkowski2024ElementaryProofOfQaoaConvergence}.
+The QAOA's scope can be extended to general CCOPs by introducing soft-constraints: The objective function $c$ now penalises infeasible bit strings, e.g., by choosing a penalty $\alpha > 0$ and redefining